Canowindra: Fossils

-No further fossils had been recovered until January 1993, when a trial dig on the site using an excavator rediscovered the fossil stratum, where the mass mortality of fishes was preserved in detail (see Lagerstätte).
+No further fossils had been recovered until January 1993, when a trial dig under the supervision of paleontologist Dr Alex Ritchie on the site using an excavator rediscovered the fossil stratum, where the mass mortality of fishes was preserved in detail (see Lagerstätte).
 Specimens can be viewed in the specially established The Age of Fishes Museum, with scientific support and funding from the Australian Museum.
 The Canowindra site has now been listed as part of Australia's National Heritage because of its international scientific importance.

-In 2013 the naturalist and wildlife broadcaster Sir David Attenborough described the collection of fossils as world class.
+Work commenced in 1999 to build the Age of Fishes Museum at Canowindra, designed by the Australian architect, John Andrews.
+The 1956 slab, previously housed in Sydney, was returned in 2006 to be permanently displayed in the Canowindra museum.
+In 2019 the fossil bearing rock slabs that were previously stored under the grandstand at the Canowindra Showgrounds were transported to a purpose-built storage facility next to the Age of Fishes Museum.

-In May 2018 work started on a $600,000 facility to house the fossil bearing rock slabs currently stored off site.
+In 2013 the naturalist and wildlife broadcaster Sir David Attenborough visited the Age of Fishes Museum and described the collection of fossils as "world class".

 State Emblem

 The official NSW State Fossil Emblem is Mandageria fairfaxi.
 The 370 million year old fossil fish from the Canowindra Fish Bed was named as the NSW State Fossil Emblem in 2015.